 A divorce can be a complex procedure.
-Even after all the issues have been agreed to, life changes can affect the original settlement agreement, or some issues may not have been clear at the time of the divorce.
+Life changes can alter the original settlement agreement, even after agreement on all issues.
 In such an event, it is possible to petition the court to have the original Settlement Agreement modified to suit new circumstances.

-As a rule, the division of assets agreed upon in the original Settlement Agreement is final, even if they don’t seem fair after the divorce has been finalized.
+Typically, asset division from the original Settlement Agreement is final, even if it seems unfair post-divorce.
 That is one reason it is important to work with an experienced divorce attorney to help avoid any unpleasant post-divorce surprises.

 Modifications to Child Custody

 Child custody issues can be the most prevalent reason for requesting a modification of the Settlement Agreement.
 These changes can include time and length or visitations.
 For example, a parent who has a new job with shorter hours may request more time with the children.
 Or if one parent is non-responsive to the children’s medical needs, the other parent may request to have full instead of shared responsibility of such matters by showing that the non-responsive parent is not acting in the children’s best interest.

 What Are Causes for Settlement Agreement Modifications?

 To convince a court to act on a modification request, the petitioning party needs to show that the changes in circumstances warrant it.

 - If one party has remarried, such a change may affect visitation and/or support in important ways.

 - A new job may justify an adjustment of the visitation schedule.

 - Children might need more care than expected, such as medical treatment.
 For example, an expensive, necessary surgery, orthodonture, etc. may require an increase in child support